 Using our OwnTracks app is cool, but what do you do with the location data the apps send (i.e. publish) to the MQTT broker?
 We have some suggestions.
 (Do remember however, that you cannot do this in public mode.)

-When you've got your broker set up, and OwnTracks configured to use it, you'll want to do something useful with the data, and the following sections introduce you to some of the existing clients you can utilize for doing that.
+When you've got your endpoint set up, and OwnTracks configured to use it, you'll want to do something useful with the data, and the following sections introduce you to some of the existing clients you can utilize for doing that.

 mosquitto_sub is a very basic command-line client provided by the Mosquitto project.
 However, it is brilliantly useful, and you can also use it for long-time collection of data by having it run in the background with stdout pointing to a file.